ordina-jworks/ordina-jworks.github.io/_posts/2016-03-12-Digitally-signing-your-JSON-documents.md

         <artifactId>bcprov-jdk15on</artifactId>
         <version>1.54</version>
     </dependency>
 {% endhighlight %}

+If you are working with a gradle project it would be:

+{% highlight gradle %}
+    runtime 'io.jsonwebtoken:jjwt:0.6.0',
+            'org.bouncycastle:bcprov-jdk15on:1.54'
+{% endhighlight %}

 If we were to implement the examples from the previous sections, we would start of with generating a new public-private key pair.